 Ever wondered what nutrients your dogs are consuming every day when you feed them commercial pet food, the pet food sold from your nearby pet shops or supermarkets?

 Finding alternatives to a healthy diet for your dogs might just be the solution to improve their nutrient intake.

 So what type of new food can your dog snack on to improve their diet?
-Well, you could always treat your dog and yourself to some homemade bone broth soup!
+Well, you could always treat your dog to some homemade bone broth soup!

 That’s right!
-Rather than having them chew on some rough sturdy bones during meals, make those bones into a warm broth and maybe even share a bowl of that slurpy goodness while enjoying the companionship of each other’s company.
+Rather than having them chew on some rough sturdy bones during meals, make those bones into a warm broth and give a bowl of that slurpy goodness to your buddy while enjoying the companionship of each other’s company.